 Connect with other members who are looking for a hotel room and/or roommate on ASHA's Roommate Forum.

 Both oral presentations and posters sessions are subject to change, due to cancellations or presenter changes.
 (Presenters who must cancel their session or substitute another presenter should send written notification to firstname.lastname@example.org as soon as possible.)
 Please refer to the session information listed in the online Personal Scheduler tool, as it is always up-to-date and current.
 Program addenda listing session changes, updates and cancellations will be available for attendees at the Information Booths and other key areas each morning at the Convention.

 Session Room Behavior

 Extensive and careful planning goes into scheduling sessions in appropriately-sized rooms.
 However, occasionally overcrowding may occur.
-If a session room reaches capacity, attendees are expected to follow instructions provided by ASHA staff, McCormick Place staff, student volunteers or security.
+If a session room reaches capacity, attendees are expected to follow instructions provided by ASHA staff, Orange County Convention Center staff, student volunteers or security.
 Instructions may include not standing against the walls, not blocking the aisles or doors, or being denied entry if the room is too crowded.
-ASHA is obligated to abide by the guidelines established by the Fire Marshal in Chicago.
+ASHA is obligated to abide by the guidelines established by the Fire Marshal in Orlando.
 If a room reaches full capacity and we do not have attendees' cooperation, the Fire Marshal has the authority to delay or terminate the session or even the entire Convention until the problems have been satisfactorily corrected.

 Social Media Policy